Conditions InDepth: Melanoma

 There are 2 main layers of the skin:

 Melanoma can start in any mole anywhere on the body such as the genitals, eyes, or under the nails.
 Most moles are harmless, but some can turn cancerous.
 Melanomas start at the the bottom layer of the epidermis.
 This allows them to quickly grow down into the dermis.
 There, the cancer can spread to the lymph nodes and blood vessels.
 The blood and lymph can carry the cancer to other areas of the body.
 Melanoma will often spread to the lungs, liver, brain, bones, and the intestines.

 Types of Melanoma

-Melanoma is categorized by where tumors start, how they grow, and their appearance under a microscope.
-Four basic types of melanoma include:
+Melanoma is grouped by where tumors start, how they grow, and how they look in a lab.
+Basic types are:

-This fact sheet focuses on melanomas that affect the skin.
+This fact sheet focuses on melanomas of the skin.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.